 When and where can I use my phone?

 We think technology is a great thing and understand that a mobile phone can be a really useful tool for learning – (we even have student Wi-Fi you can use).
 You are allowed to bring your phone to school and use it during the day but there are some rules to be aware of.
-You can use your phone before school, at break time, lunchtime and after school.
+You can use your phone before school, at break time, lunchtime and after school, in the canteen and outside areas only.
 Phones mustn’t be used in the classroom unless the teacher asks you to and you mustn’t walk around the corridors with your phone out, as this slows everyone down.
-Your phone may be taken away from you by a staff member if it is used inappropriately and you will have to collect it at the end of the day.
+Your phone may be taken away from you by a staff member if it is used inappropriately and your parents will be asked to collect it for you at the end of the day.

 Can I bring in my iPad, music player of games console?